 Use10X powdered or confectioners sugar for the best consistency.

 Use softened butter that's still cool to the touch.
 Warm butter will create buttercream that’s too soft.

 Use cold cream, which allows it to whip with the butter, resulting in a light, fluffy, and creamy buttercream.

 Heavy Cream/Whipping Cream is great for acreamy consistency, but you can use half-and-half (AKA Single Cream), or whole milk instead.

-Freeze in an airtight, freezer-safe container for up to three months.Thaw overnight in the refrigerator then beat the frosting on medium speed for a few seconds so it’s creamy again.
-After thawing or refrigerating, beating in a splash of heavy cream or milk will help thin the frosting out again, if needed.
+Freeze in an airtight, freezer-safe container for up to three months.Thaw overnight in the refrigerator, then beat the frosting on medium speed for a few seconds so it’s creamy again.
+After thawing or refrigerating, beating in a heavy cream or milk splashes will help thin the frosting out again, if needed.